-Housekeeping Unknown Cash amounts stored 4.1 SORB - To be Seized and Found Property The Property Management Team should ensure that all cash reaching the main store is counted and updated on the property management system.
-Where cash is removed, the amount removed and amount remaining should also be recorded. proposed closed at the next SORB Sept 2020 Housekeeping 4.3 Performance Data The Force should consider if Leicestershire have addressed the gaps that were noted at other Forces.
+Housekeeping 4.3 Performance Data The Force should consider if Leicestershire have addressed the gaps that were noted at other Forces.
 SORB Custody Arrangements The Force should review the current performance data provided at each forum to confirm if they allow each group to meets its objectives in relation oversight and scrutiny of custody.
 Payroll Housekeeping 4.1 Performance Analysis Management should review the reporting capabilities of iTrent to enhance the level of analysis at a more granular level.
 To ensure completion a timetable should be set for completing the outstanding action.
-SORB - To be proposed closed at the next SORB Sept 2020 Partnerships Housekeeping 4.1 Partnership Information 1.
+SORB Partnerships Housekeeping 4.1 Partnership Information 1.
 The OPCC should update its Partnership Map to ensure it has clearly documented all the Partnerships it is engaged with.
 2. Once updates have been completed the OPCC should consider updating its website to provide clarity.
-2. The out of data partnerships briefing document should SORB 3.
-The out of date partnerships briefing document should be removed from the website.
-Partnerships Housekeeping 4.2 Partnership Governance The OPCC & Force should work with its Partnership groups to ensure that Terms of Reference(s) are regularly reviewed and updated.
-SORB - To be proposed closed at the next SORB Sept 2020 Partnerships Housekeeping 4.3 Partnership Resources 1.
-The Force & OPCC should consider mapping out who attends partnership meetings to allow a quick reference guide and also assist in monitoring the use of resources.
+3. The out of date partnerships briefing document should be removed from the website.
+SORB Partnerships Housekeeping 4.2 Partnership Governance The OPCC & Force should work with its Partnership groups to ensure that Terms of Reference(s) are regularly reviewed and updated.
+SORB - Agreed closed at Sept 2020 SORB Partnerships Housekeeping 4.3 Partnership Resources 1.
+The Force &amp; OPCC should consider mapping out who attends partnership meetings to allow a quick reference guide and also assist in monitoring the use of resources.
 2. The OPCC should also consider developing a central database of all the Partnership activity that it participates in.
 SORB Partnerships Housekeeping 4.4 Review of Partnerships / Partnership Performance 1.
-The OPCC should consider where it gets assurance that the funding provided to the variety of partnerships is delivering against the PCC Police & Crime Plan.
+The OPCC should consider where it gets assurance that the funding provided to the variety of partnerships is delivering against the PCC Police &amp; Crime Plan.
 2. To assist in providing more robust performance information, the OPCC should roll out appropriate performance templates to the CSPs, then consider how this could be applied effectively across other partnerships.
 3. The OPCC should consider a variety of metrics, such as outcomes and success stories, which could be used to review partnership performance above the number of partnership meetings attended.
-SORB
+SORB Procurement Housekeeping 4.1 Signing of Contracts Leicestershire should ensure contracts are dated when they are signed.
+Leicestershire should liaise with the Regional Legal Services team to confirm whether the templates used should be updated.
+SORB Procurement Housekeeping 4.2 Performance Monitoring Leicestershire should ensure that the performance monitoring completed is in line with what has been formally agreed in the signed contract.
+This can be achieved by either updating the KPI schedule document, or altering the performance SORB